-Course Code PURE MTH 7106 Course Algebra Coordinating Unit Pure Mathematics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Prerequisites MATHS 1012 Course Description Knowledge of group theory and of linear algebra is important for an understanding of many areas of pure and applied mathematics, including advanced algebra and analysis, number theory, coding theory, cryptography and differential equations.
+Course Code PURE MTH 7106 Course Algebra Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MATHS 1012 Course Description Knowledge of group theory and of linear algebra is important for an understanding of many areas of pure and applied mathematics, including advanced algebra and analysis, number theory, coding theory, cryptography and differential equations.
 There are also important applications to physics and chemistry.

 Topics covered are (1) Equivalence relations (2) Groups: subgroups, cyclic groups, cosets, Lagrange's theorem, normal subgroups and factor groups.
 Examples of finite and infinite groups, including groups of symmetries and permutations, groups of numbers and matrices.
 Homomorphisms and isomorphisms of groups.
 (3) Linear algebra: vector spaces, bases, linear transformations and matrices, subspaces, sums and quotients of spaces, dual spaces, bilinear forms and inner product spaces, and canonical forms.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 Appreciate that common features of certain mathematical objects can be abstracted and studied.

 3. Understand the concepts of groups, group homomorphism and isomorphism and related notions.

 4. Be familiar with common examples of groups of both finite and infinite order.